 Design tips from Bill Gates’ business card design:

 Want to recreate the vintage feel of Bill Gates’ throwback business card?
-These Canva templates will help get you there: Grey and Brown Barber Vintage Business Card, Vintage Red and Green Roses Tattoo Business Card, and Cream Typewriter Writer Business Card.
+These Canva templates will help get you there: Grey and Brown Barber Vintage Business Card(opens in a new tab or window), Vintage Red and Green Roses Tattoo Business Card(opens in a new tab or window), and Cream Typewriter Writer Business Card(opens in a new tab or window).

 There’s arguably no band in the history of music that made the same kind of lasting impression as John Lennon, Paul McCartney, George Harrison, and Ringo Starr.
 But before Beatlemania took over the globe—and the four boys from Liverpool changed the music industry forever—they were just another local band looking to book a few gigs.